 Now you can enjoy tiramisu without the fuss.
 These parfaits have all the luscious creamy coffee and chocolate flavor of tiramisu in a fraction of the time.
 If you don’t have parfait glasses, martini glasses are a good choice, but any small dessert dishes will suffice.
 This recipe is reprinted by permission from Quick-Fix Vegan: Healthy, Homestyle Meals in 30 Minutes or Less* by Robin Robertson © 2011. more→

-These flavorful wraps have all the bold flavors and textures of bahn-mi sandwiches, but without the French bread.
+These flavorful tofu and veggie wraps have all the bold flavors and textures of bahn-mi sandwiches, but without the French bread.
 This recipe is reprinted by permission from Quick-Fix Vegan: Healthy, Homestyle Meals in 30 Minutes or Less* by Robin Robertson © 2011.
+Photos by Hannah Kaminsky.

 The creamy and flavorful sesame sauce absorbs quickly into the noodles, so if you like your noodles especially saucy, you can make a little extra sauce to add when ready to serve.
 Chinese sesame paste is made from toasted sesame seeds and has a distinctly different flavor from the Middle Eastern sesame tahini.
 This recipe is from Party Vegan: Fabulous, Fun Food for Every Occasion* by Robin Robertson © 2010, John Wiley and Sons. more→